 During the negotiation, and not having any detailed information like the one indicated in this report, the entrepreneur concentrated all his efforts on obtaining a price reduction.
 Afterward, he finally decided to sign a contract with a renowned supplier of CFW lines.

-His request was for the implementation of the production “know-how” and offer assistance for the certification of the high-pressure classes.
-After I had carried out an audit of the plant, I found problems that to be confronted and resolved before the transfer of the said know-how for the higher pressures.
-Furthermore, all the downstream and testing equipment had to be modified in order to prepare the complete line for the upgrade, implying costs that much higher compared to those which would have been associated with a correct initial evaluation and investment.
+His request was for the implementation of the production “know-how” and assistance for the certification of the high-pressure classes.
+After I had carried out an audit of the plant, I found problems that were to be confronted and resolved before the transfer of the said know-how for the higher pressures.
+Furthermore, all the downstream and testing equipment had to be modified in order to prepare the complete line for the upgrade, implying costs that were much higher compared to those which would have been associated with a correct initial evaluation and investment.

 If the right decision would have been taken from the beginning, the savings would be higher than 1 MIO USD

 This is a typical example of an investor who, in good faith, followed the incorrect advice offered by the supplier and now he is the one that has to face the market.

 So, in order to respond to the question of what type of plant I should purchase, you need to analyze two aspects:

-- Initially, in what type of market you want to position yourself.
+- Initially, in what type of market do you want to position yourself?
 For example the civil infrastructure market, industrial market, marine or oil & gas market, or a combination of the said.
-Defining of this market will help you to understand the product demanded by this market segment and consequently choose the production system;
+Defining the market will help you to understand the product demanded by this market segment and consequently choose the production system;

 - Based on the market you will choose, it will be important to understand the maximum and minimum diameters which are most requested and what the future demand prospects are for the said.